create3000/x_ite/docs/_posts/components/PointingDeviceSensor/SphereSensor.md

 SphereSensor converts pointing device motion into a spherical rotation about the origin of the local coordinate system.

-The SphereSensor node belongs to the **PointingDeviceSensor** component and its default container field is *children.* It is available since VRML 2.0 and from X3D version 3.0 or higher.
+The SphereSensor node belongs to the **PointingDeviceSensor** component level **1** and its default container field is *children.* It is available since VRML 2.0 and from X3D version 3.0 or higher.

 ## Hierarchy